 Stock Appreciation Rights.
 SARs are similar to traditional stock options except, upon exercise, holders of SARs will only receive a value equal to the spread between the current market price per share of our common stock and the exercise price.
+As a result, SARs reward participants for long-term appreciation in HSNi's stock price.
+Although the SARs are given a value at the date of grant for financial reporting purposes, the actual value of the SARs to the participant is entirely based on future increases in our stock price.
+If the stock price does not increase over the term of the SAR, the participant receives no value.
 Upon exercise of SARs, payment may be made, in the sole discretion of HSNi, in cash or shares of HSNi common stock.
-Management has indicated it will likely settle these awards in shares of our common stock.
+Management has indicated it will likely settle these awards in shares of our common stock and has historically done so.
 The exercise price for awards granted under the Plan is required to be priced at, or above, the fair market value of our common stock at the date of grant.
-Awards typically vest ratably annually over a three-year term.
+Awards typically vest ratably annually over a three-year period and can be exercised over a term.

 Performance Cash.
 An award of performance cash is typically based on the company's achievement of a specific financial metric in the performance period but paid thereafter, assuming the recipient remains employed with the company through the award's vesting period.
-In 2011, awards of performance cash vested in full on the second anniversary of the expiration of the one-year performance period.
-In 2012, awards of performance cash will vest at the end of the three-year performance period, assuming certain minimum performance thresholds are attained.
+Beginning in 2012, performance cash was awarded based on the company's total shareholder return over a three-year period relative to the total shareholder return of companies listed in the Standard and Poor's 500 Retail Index.
+Performance cash will vest and be payable at the end of the three-year performance period.

 Stock Options.
-Options reward participants for long-term appreciation in HSNi's stock price.
-Although the options are given a value at the date of grant for financial reporting purposes, the actual value of the options to the participant is entirely based on future increases in our stock price.
-If the stock price does not increase over the term of the option, the participant receives no value.
+Like SARs, options reward participants for long-term appreciation in HSNi's stock price and if the stock price does not increase over the term of option, the participant receives no value.
 Stock options were utilized by the company's former parent company prior to the spin-off and, on a limited basis, by HSNi shortly after the spin-off.
 We do not currently issue stock options as part of our short-term or long-term incentive programs; however, we have done so in the past and may do so in the future if appropriate.